2002 United States House of Representatives elections in Georgia: Predictions

+Results

 District 10

 Incumbent Republican Congressman Nathan Deal was initially elected to Congress in 1992 as a Democrat, but switched to his current affiliation as a Republican in 1995 and has been re-elected without substantive opposition ever since.
 Deal represents a heavily conservative district that includes much of northwestern Georgia, the northern and eastern suburbs of Atlanta and the city of Gainesville.
 Congressman Deal was unopposed in the general election and thus won his sixth term without competition.